pa11y/pa11y-ci/README.md

 ## Requirements

-This command line tool requires a stable (even-numbered) [Node.js] version of 18 or above.
+This command line tool requires a stable (even-numbered) [Node.js] version of 20 or above.

 ### Pa11y CI 3 and Ubuntu

 To use version 3 of Pa11y CI with a version of Ubuntu above `20.04`, a path for the Chrome executable [must be defined in your Pa11y CI config][ubuntu-fix], as `defaults.chromeLaunchConfig.executablePath`.
-Version 4 of Pa11y CI, which will use Pa11y 7 along with a more recent version of Puppeteer, will resolve this issue.
+Version 4 of Pa11y CI, which uses Pa11y 9 along with a more recent version of Puppeteer, resolves this issue.

 ## Usage